Metaphysics, Epistemology and the Sciences

 |Learning and Discovery

-This paper provides a canonical treatment of a series of traditional questions in the philosophy of science.
+This paper provides a canonical treatment of a series of central questions in the philosophy of science, including the history of how these questions were formulated and answered since the 18th century.
 The sorts of questions covered include whether we should believe that our best scientific theories are true, the issue of the general nature of scientific knowledge, the role of various forms of simplification and idealisation in science, the pretensions of science to reveal a mind-independent reality, and issues around the alleged unity of the sciences and of scientific method.

 Laws of Nature: Between Regularities and Powers